-- Caregivers often report feeling under-supported and misunderstood.
-Encourage Kinship carers to have training in FASD. - It's important to recognise that the challenges of life can be overwhelming, and families might be unaware of what support is available.
+- Caregivers often report feeling undersupported, misunderstood, and at times, blamed by service providers for the challenges of their family member with FASD. - It's important to recognise that the challenges of life can be overwhelming, and families might be unaware of what support is available.
 Tell families about available support services, local programs, NDIS Community Connectors and make referrals where possible. - Encourage yarning with family, friends, leaders and teachers so all the right people know how best to offer support. - Aboriginal and Torres Strait Islander culture maintains a strong belief in the connectedness of kinship and family.
 Involvement of families and communities is important to build trust and maintain relationships between support workers and families affected by FASD.
 When talking to families, consider whose presence in their lives might strengthen their health and wellbeing. - Plan regular check-ups and connection with the health service to follow the person's development, so their needs and family's need for support can be identified as they grow up.